 Update Monday December 7, 2015

-Autumn and OakLee have been fostered in the same home now for about 4 weeks.
-It has come to the attention of foster mom that these two should not be separated.
-They rely on each other for company, cuddles and love.
+OakLee and Autumn have been fostered in the same home for the past four weeks.
+It has come to the attention of Foster mom and dad that these two pups should not be separated.
+They rely on one another for cuddles, company and love.
 At this time, we will not be adopting out Autumn and OakLee separately.
 They will be looking for a home together.

 Your message has been sent to A Promise of Love.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.